green-code-initiative/ecoCode-common/doc/INSTALL.md

 1. *new version process* : IF the new release wanted is a major or minor version (`X` or `Y` in `X.Y.Z`)
    1. THEN modify the old version to the new version in all XML/YML files (with a find/replace)
    2. ELSE the new corrective version (`Z` in `X.Y.Z`) will be automatic
+2. *TEMPORARY process* for `ecocode-rules-specifications` project :
+   - for now, `ecocode-rules-specifications` module is released and deployed on maven central manually
+   - while it is'nt an automatic process (work in progress) and java plugin is'nt put on an external and independant github repository, we have to make code modification to be able to release java-plugin module
+     1. make the same modification as commit [72ed3fb](https://github.com/green-code-initiative/ecoCode/commit/72ed3fb1d6004f1abbcc7db575d08c221bb40786)
+     2. commit it and push it
-2. `CHANGELOG.md` : add release notes for next release
+3. `CHANGELOG.md` : add release notes for next release
     1. Replace `Unreleased` title with the new version like `Release X.Y.Z` and the date
         1. ... where `X.Y.Z` is the new release
         2. ... follow others examples